 Friendship, and the 1950s issue of race is powerfully evoked in a street photograph shown in The Family of Man by Henri Leighton, made at the very moment the Supreme Court’s (May 17, 1954) decision in Brown vs. Board of Education had abolished segregation in American schools.
 Of Leighton, frustratingly, I know little more than that he was born in 1917, and that several of his photographs of black Americans were represented in a Middlebury College Museum of Art exhibition Many Thousand Gone: Portraits of the African-American Experience May 22–August 9, 2015, co-curated by Middlebury Associate Professor of History William Hart and the students in his Spring 2015 “African-American History” course.

 The companions walk in step, the taller casually embracing the smaller with a protective, but not possessive, arm.
 Mouths agape, they could be conversing, perhaps about the card—a baseball card?— that the African-American boy delicately clasps in his left hand, as if having just shown it to his friend.
 They are observed by an old man sitting idly on a shop step clasping his walking-stick while another has his back turned to look at a cafe menu.
-Only the taller boy and the man with the cane have noticed the photographer, whom, by the scant indications available, we can assume was black.
+Only the taller boy and the man with the cane have noticed the photographer.
 The man appears curious, the boy, a little wary, with hand to neck.
 Otherwise no sign appears that indicates that their friendship is out of the ordinary.

 Other images by Leighton show a consistent interest in childhood and closeness.
 The genre was dominated predominantly by white practitioners in the 1940s and 50s, and this street photographer and his sensitive and intimate observations deserve to be better known.